bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 has_toc: true
 ---

-# Resource managment in the BC Data Catalogue User Interface (UI)
+# Resource management in the BC Data Catalogue User Interface (UI)

 |**Audience**|
 |:---|